-An essential role of a neighborhood leader is to advocate for their neighborhood.
-To successfully advocate for a neighborhood, leaders must practice effective communication and employ strategies to
+Essential to a neighborhood leader's role is advocating for their neighborhood.
+To successfully advocate for a neighborhood, leaders must practice effective communication and employ strategies to engage decision-makers.
+This workshop will ensure success when neighborhood leaders address an elected body, an elected official, or a group of stakeholders.